Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 ### Navigation Bar
 The navbar (collapsable on smaller devices) can be used to navigate to different areas of the site depending on user interaction.
+The navbar is fixed so that it can be selected by the user at all times for improved UX/ site navigation.

 ### Landing Page
 The landing page for the site is very mininal to prompt the user to interact with the site depending on their requirements.